Review articles on this site earn small revenue from purchasing products through affiliate links.

 Summary: What kind of activities do you recommend?

-As we've mentioned so far, there's no backpack here that embodies Gregory's traditional sense of style, like its predecessor, which has robust, luxurious cushioning and heavy load stability.
-Honestly, there are mixed opinions about this.
-With this drastic shift change, it can be said that the company's determination and suffering to meet new users while maintaining past traditions is oozing out.
-However, what you can see in front of you is the most all-around outdoor backpack from Gregory's lineup, with versatility and flexibility that can be easily taken out to more diverse and modern activities, from travel to long trails, regardless of who you use it.
-I hope that the level of perfection will increase further in the future.
+As we've explained so far, this backpack does not embody the traditional Gregory style, unlike the previous model, which was robust, luxuriously cushioned, and stable under heavy loads.
+To be honest, there will be mixed opinions about this.
+This drastic shift in style could be seen as a reflection of the company's determination and struggle to meet the needs of new users while preserving its past traditions.
+However, what we see now is the most all-around outdoor backpack in Gregory's lineup, with versatility and flexibility that makes it suitable for anyone and can be easily taken on a wider variety of modern activities, from travel to long trails.
+We hope that its perfection will continue to improve in the future

-By the way, users with little experience may be confused about whether to choose the Zulu 40, a brand that has similar characteristics at first glance, or this one.
-Both are versatile models with features that are easy to use for beginner hiking, but the Zulu has a mesh trampoline structure with the back panel, making it suitable for mountain hiking in the summer, while Stout is more suitable for activities other than hiking, such as winter mountains and streams.
+By the way, inexperienced hikers may be confused as to which to choose between this and the Zulu 40, which at first glance have similar features.
+Both are highly versatile models with features that make them easy to use for beginner hikers, but the Zulu has a mesh trampoline structure on the back panel, making it particularly suitable for summer mountain hiking, while the Stout is more suitable for winter mountain hiking and other activities such as stream hiking

-The wide range of capacity ranges from 30 to 75L also shows the high versatility of this model.
-If you are planning to go on a day trip or stay in a hut, this 35L is recommended, but if you are bringing a tent for more than one night, a model with a 45L or more is better, and if you are staying at least three nights, a model with a 60L or more is better.
+The wide range of capacities available, from 30 to 75L, also speaks to the versatility of this model.
+If you're mainly planning on day trips or overnight stays in huts, we recommend the 35L model, but if you'll be bringing a tent for more than one night, a 45L or larger model would be better, and if you're staying for three nights or more, a 60L or larger model would be better

 GREGORY STAUT 35